-Lemuel Jeanpierre (pronounced leh-mew-ELL zhon-pee-AIR) joined the Miami Dolphins in 2020 and is in his second stint as assistant offensive line coach.
+Lemuel Jeanpierre (pronounced leh-mew-ELL zhon-pee-AIR) joined the Miami Dolphins in 2020 and is in his second stint as assistant offensive line coach, a position he's held since 2022.
 He was the team's offensive line coach in 2021 and was the assistant offensive line coach in 2020.

 In 2021, Jeanpierre oversaw a Dolphins offensive line that featured just one starter over the age of 25 and progressed throughout the season.
-Miami was 21st in the NFL with 19.0 sacks allowed from Weeks 1-8 but after Week 8, they allowed just 21.0 sacks, which was tied for 13th in the league.
+Miami improved from 21st in the NFL in sacks allowed from Weeks 1-8 to tied for 13th in the league in the second half of the season.
 The Dolphins also improved their rushing attack by more than 25 yards per game in that span.

 In his first season with Miami in 2020, Jeanpierre helped the Dolphins win 10 games for the first time since 2016.
 He helped mentor an offensive line that had three rookies start a combined 37 games and finish in the top half of the league in sacks allowed (34.0, tied for 15th).
 Tackle Austin Jackson, guard/tackle Robert Hunt and guard Solomon Kindley made history when they became the first trio of Dolphins draft picks to start a game as rookies together on the offensive line.